annanisha/Terraform-s3/README.md

 }
 ```
-Create a variable.tf fiel to dfein the variables.
+Create a variable.tf file to define the variables.

 vim variable.tf